WaylonWalker/waylonwalker.com/pages/blog/start-streaming.md

 I started storing all the replay, and some clips on [YouTube](https://www.youtube.com/channel/UChoRUssc5HoO-xQ9hUKZ1mA).
 If that is more of your thing be sure to check it out.
-I would greatly appreciate anyonw who subscribes to help me get to the 100 subscriber baseline to get my custom url.
+To be completely honest the  editing/ clips will likely come at a minimum, as they take me a lot more time to edit.
+I would greatly appreciate anyone who subscribes to help me get to the 100 subscriber baseline to get my custom url.

+Come join me while I try to figure out what I am doing.